-High Knob Campground has a store at its office, cabins, campers, and a bunk house, as well as campsites with electric and water and primitive spots that can be reserved and rented as well as a shower house, washer and dryer for laundry, and a horse and mule wash station.
+High Knob Campground has a store at its office; cabins; campers; and a bunk house; as well as campsites with electric and water; and primitive spots that can be reserved and rented.
+Also available are a shower house, washer and dryer for laundry, and a horse and mule wash station.
 Picket lines are allowed in designated areas.